SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 </ItemGroup>
 ```

-You will also need the Steeltoe Redis connector.
+You also need the Steeltoe Redis connector.
 Add the `Steeltoe.CloudFoundry.ConnectorCore` package to get the Redis connector and helpers for setting it up.

-Use the NuGet Package Manager tools or directly add the following package reference to your .csproj file:
+You can use the NuGet Package Manager tools or directly add the following package reference to your .csproj file:

 ```xml
 <ItemGroup>